lukegriffith/JekyllBlog_Config/_posts/2016-16-27-DSC-Inheritance.md

 {% endhighlight %}

 If you look at the class for InheritedResource, not a lot is going on compared to what you might expect a standard DSC resource to have.
-A single property $SettingName is delcared and made the Key of the resource, yet without a valid Get/Set/Test the resource is still valid and you can compile a mof, Furthermore the properteis above Enforce and Ensure are no where to be seen.
+A single property $SettingName is declared and made the Key of the resource, yet without a valid Get/Set/Test the resource is still valid and you can compile a mof, Furthermore the properties above Enforce and Ensure are no where to be seen.

 {% highlight powershell %}
 using Module Base